pablonnaoji/vikingMap/README.md

 # vikingMap
-Directions to some must see cities calculated with the shortest route!
+Directions to some must see cities, calculated with the shortest route!

 instructions for easy viewing: